 - Simple operation

-- You can change the color of the light with just a button
+- Change the color of the light with the push of a button

 - Flexible size adjustment function with dial

-- The feeling when pressing the side switch is slightly weak
+- The feel when pressing the side switch is a little weak

 LEDLENSER MH10

-The latest Red Renser model, MH10, has recently gained a wide range of products and is gaining popularity.
-There is only one LED, but it uses a large LED, so it is surprisingly bright and is sufficient for a night run.
-You can also change the wide and spot light by turning the ring at the tip of the light.
-It has a simple operability that allows you to turn it on/off and change the brightness with just a button, and it feels good when pressed and is easy to use.
-The light distribution is close to the spot, and even when it is wide, there will be a shadow at the edges.
-This may be a concern for those who like brightly illuminated light from every corner, like the NAO+ and MS-F1, but on the other hand, this can also be considered a benefit in fog.
+The MH10 is Ledlenser's latest model, which has recently expanded its product lineup and is gaining popularity.
+While it only features a single LED, its large size makes it surprisingly bright and more than sufficient for night riding.
+You can also switch between wide and spot light by turning the ring at the tip of the light.
+Simple operation allows you to turn it on/off and change the brightness with a single button, and it's easy to use with a solid, tactile feel.
+The light distribution is close to spot, and even when set to wide, there are shadows at the edges.
+This may be a concern for those who prefer a bright light distribution that illuminates every corner, like the NAO+ or MS-F1, but on the other hand, it can also be considered an advantage in foggy conditions

-Red and green color filters are standard equipment, so you can easily change the light color.
-By using this and the spot light mentioned above, it will be a very strong ally in fog.
-I hope that yellow as a color filter is standard equipment.
-The battery can be used for 15 hours at a middle (250lm), so the advantage is that you can continue to drive all day and night without relying on a spare battery.
+The red and green color filters are included as standard, so you can easily change the light color.
+This, along with the aforementioned spot light, will be a great help in foggy conditions.
+I wish the yellow color filters were included as standard.
+The battery can be used for 15 hours at medium power (250lm), so it's a great advantage that you can keep riding all day and night without relying on a spare battery

-- Wide and spot light can be switched
+- Switchable between wide light and spot light

-- You can change the color of the light using a color filter
+- Color filters allow you to change the color of the light

-(Reference) Summary of evaluation results and spec comparison table
+(Reference) Evaluation results summary and specification comparison table

 Blog:Because it is there